GriffinSauce/morningstar-web-editor-plus/README.md

 # morningstar-web-editor-plus

-Mods and additions to the Morningstar Web Editor
+A chrome extension that does some mods and additions to the Morningstar Web Editor.

 ## Installation